Two component epoxy system featuring excellent chemical resistance especially to solvents, acids, bases, alcohols and fuels

 - Withstands methylene chloride and other aggressive chemicals

 - Superior electrical insulation properties

 Master Bond EP41S-5 is a two part epoxy system for bonding, sealing and coating with a forgiving 100 to 25 mix ratio by weight.
 EP41S-5 will cure at room temperature or more rapidly at elevated temperatures.
 The optimum curing schedule is overnight at 75°F followed by 3-4 hours at 150-200°F. It has exemplary resistance to a wide array of chemicals, especially acids, bases, alcohols, fuels and solvents.
 Most noteworthy is its resistance to methylene chloride, phenol (10%), nitric acid (30%) as well as ethanol and acetone.
 Upon mixing, EP41S-5 is a moderate viscosity liquid with good flow properties.
 It contains no solvents or diluents and is 100% reactive.
 It has low shrinkage upon curing.
 This epoxy combines formidable physical strength properties and electrical insulation values.
 It bonds well to a wide variety of substrates including metals, composites, glass, ceramics, as well as many rubbers and plastics.
 EP41S-5 is serviceable over a wide temperature range of -80°F to +450°F. The standard color of EP41S-5 is black, additional colors are also available.
 If required, a non-drip version of this formulation called EP41S-5ND is offered as well.
-This epoxy system can be used in aerospace, electronic, chemical processing, specialty OEM and in other applications where robust chemical resistance is required (please refer to the chart below).
+This epoxy system can be used in aerospace, electronic, chemical processing, specialty OEM and in other applications where robust chemical resistance is required.

 - User friendly handling and convenient curing